OWASP/samm/v2.0/beta/core/design/d-threat-assessment.md

 ## Maturity 3
 ### Benefit
+Timely update of the application classification in case of changes

 ### Activity
 The application portfolio of an organisation changes, as well as the conditions and constraints in which an application lives (e.g., driven by the company strategy).
 Therefor, a periodic review of the risk inventory is important to ensure correctness of the risk evaluations of the different applications.